 Oak Tree Project aids Korean orphans in college by providing a committed mentor, family atmosphere, and financial support.
 Our greatest goal is to provide loving care for these students and help them succeed in life.

 Oak Tree Project is a scholarship and mentoring program for the orphans of South Korea.
 The staff of Oak Tree Project began serving in different orphanages in 2006.
 The need for a program for kids leaving the orphanage became clear to them and in 2013 they were able to begin the program with four students.
-Since then, thirty-five students have graduated from college with eight more expected to graduate this year.
+Since then, thirty-five students have graduated from college with seven more expected to graduate this year.

 Each student receives $500 a month to cover living expenses.
 With finances provided, students are able to dedicate time to their studies.
 This allows them to earn high grades and scholarships for tuition.

 Students without family are in great need of emotional support and guidance.
 Each student is paired with a caring mentor who is committed to the student until he/she graduates.
 Mentors call the students weekly and see them monthly.